 It’s 1985, and Ron Woodroof (Matthew McConaughey) is diagnosed with AIDS and given 30 days to live.
 He quickly learns that AZT (the most prescribed AIDS medication at the time) is not going to be much help.
 But Ron doesn’t give up; he’s convinced there’s a better treatment out there somewhere.
 He ends up meeting a rogue doctor who has developed his own, all-natural medication that appears to be significantly safer and more effective than AZT.

 The treatment is not FDA-approved.
-But like Mark Zuckerberg, Ron does not let legalities stop him from selling the treatment to the scores of other AIDS patients who have seen no results from AZT.
+But like Mark Zuckerberg, Ron does not let legalities stop him from selling the therapy to the scores of other AIDS patients who have seen no results from AZT.

 The true story of Ron Woodroof’s life-saving business venture is a perfect example of how entrepreneurship can turn a curse into a blessing.
-It also demonstrates what happens when high quality products and untapped markets collide.
+It also demonstrates what happens when high-quality products and untapped markets collide.
 The quality of Ron’s products is unparalleled.
 But since no one has heard of him, he must recruit a partner (Jared Leto) to build a public following.
 And when demand skyrockets, it’s not as if Ron can simply hire more workers to boost production.

 Anyone who has started a brick and mortar business from the ground up can relate to the story of the Dallas Buyers Club.